tracker1/node-azure-storage-simple/README.md

 Simplified interfaces for Azure Storage (Tables, Queues, Blob)

 This is an opinionated interface using Promises.
-You can use the promises interface's `.then` and `.catch` methods, or you can use ES7-style `await` syntax via [BabelJS](http://babeljs.io/) stage 0 support, or something similar.
-A global `Promise` implementation is required, and must be set globally, no searches will be done.
+You can use ES7-style `await` syntax, or the underlying Promise interface directly.

 ## Install